A sustainable business

 From the outset, protecting the environment has been at the heart of what we do.
 Environmental responsibility is embedded in our business model and strategy as we sustain the value of resources, conserve natural capital and enable the low-carbon economy.

-Our values – notably, passion for the environment – underline this.
+Our values – notably, commitment to the environment – underline this.
 In all our services, we strive to go beyond regulatory compliance by surpassing environmental standards wherever we operate, reducing our resource use and decarbonising our activities.

 The sustainable value we are creating is significant.
 Over a year, from waste alone, we generate: